jackjacobsen/tidy-data-coursera/README.md

 tidy <- read.table("./tidy.txt")
 tidy$Subject <- factor(tidy$Subject)

-(In hindsight, the tidy$Subject variable should not have been numeric).
+(In hindsight I can see that the tidy$Subject variable should have been a character)